 Bicycle Pa Route A follows Route 19 all the way to the shores of Lake Erie.
 The entirety of this trail is 199 miles and passes through many historic towns in Western PA.

-The Center Township Community Park is located off of State Route 21 West near the village of Rogersville, Pennsylvania.
-There are three baseball fields, a playground, public restrooms and pavilions available for rent.
-Two pavilions have grills available.
+The Center Township Community Park is located off of State Route 21 West near the village of Rogersville, Pennsylvania with three baseball fields, a playground, public restrooms, and pavilions with grills available for rent.
 There is plenty of shade available and Ten Mile Creek runs along the park.

 There is a parking lot on site and public bathrooms are available.